syssi/esphome-jk-bms/components/jk_rs485_bms/README.md

 wifi_password: MY_WIFI_PASSWORD
 EOF

-# Configure all the BMS in this yaml, assigning a name and the address of each one
+There is 2 example configurations that you can change to your needs:
-- IMPORTANT THINGS:
+- esp32-example-jkpb-rs485_1master_1slave.yaml    <>  a config of 1 master and 1 slave  (total: 2 JK-PB BMSs)
-  * 1 (ONLY ONE) BMS MUST BE THE MASTER IN THE RS485 NETWORK --> 0x00 (addressed) Use DIP switches to assign this address.
+- esp32-example-jkpb-rs485_1master_6slaves.yaml   <>  a config of 1 master and 6 slaves (total: 7 JK-PB BMSs)

-  * OTHER BMS ARE SLAVE IN THE RS485 NETWORK.
-What address for each slave?
-Anyone different to 0x00.
-Each slave one different address, of course.
-Use DIP switches to assign the selected address.
+# Configure every BMS you have in this yaml, assigning a name and the address of each one.